KojinKuro/whats-cookin/README.md

 ### I'm getting an 422 error when I try to refavorite a previously favorited recipe

-This application currently makes POST requests every time that
+The site makes POST requests every time that a recipe is favorited, but does not make DELETE requests recipes are unfavorited.
+This means you will get an error trying to refavorite the same recipe; because, it is already in the server.
+DELETE requests were out side of the scope of our project but are something we'd like to implement in the future.

 ### When I refresh a page, I cannot refresh any page besides the main page without getting a 404 error

-This application is only a frontend to grab data
+Our app uses the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) to emulate going back and forward in the browser.
+The urls that History API generates are not real urls and thus when you refresh the page, the browser is expecting the server to return some data that does not actually exist.
+To do this, code on the backend would need to be made, which is outside of the scope of this project.

-## Credits
+## 🤝 Credits

 This project was created by [Charles Kwang](https://github.com/KojinKuro), [Ben Wehrend](https://github.com/BenWehrend), and [Laurel Bonal](https://github.com/laurelbonal)

-## License
+## 📜 License

 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) for more details.